chrisdangnguyen/etzieees/README.md

 * Users are able to create, edit, and delete a product listing
 * Users can add, update, and remove products from their shopping cart
 * Allow users to search for products through search bar
-* Products can be filtered based on its catergory
+* Products can be filtered based on catergory

 ### Cart
 ![cart page](cart.gif)